McAuliffe, Youngkin scramble for votes in homestretch of Virginia’s neck-and-neck gubernatorial race

 This is the first election since Virginia adopted new voting laws, including 45 days of early voting.
 More than 1.1 million people have already voted, according to the nonpartisan Virginia Public Access Project.

-Youngkin supporters at Monday’s rally in Richmond told The Washington Times they cast their ballot weeks ago when in-person early voting in the state began on Sept.
+Youngkin supporters at the rally in Richmond told The Washington Times that they cast their ballots when in-person voting began on Sept.
 17.

 “My top issue is when they started screaming about defunding the police because I’ve been a police officer for 35 years,” said John Bandy, a retired law enforcement officer from Richmond.
 “I’ve seen officers there during the riots and everything else that was happening.”

-Voters also will go to the polls Tuesday in New Jersey to decide the race pitting Gov. Phil Murphy, a Democrat, against Republican former Assemblymember Jack Ciattarelli.
+Voters also will go to the polls Tuesday in New Jersey to decide the race pitting Gov. Phil Murphy, a Democrat, against Republican former General Assembly member Jack Ciattarelli.

-New Jersey General Assembly and Senate races will also be decided.
+New Jersey voters also will decide General Assembly and Senate races.

-Virginia voters also will decide whether Democrats will retain control of the House of Delegates.
-Democrats flipped control of the chamber in 2019 after tapping into the anti-Trump sentiment in the state, including suburbs that were once reliable GOP strongholds.
+Virginians will decide whether Democrats will retain control of the House of Delegates.
+Democrats flipped control of the chamber in 2019 after tapping into the anti-Trump sentiment in the state, including suburbs that were once reliable Republican strongholds.

-The contests on Tuesday are the first test of the electorate since Mr. Biden took office.
+The contests are the first tests of the electorate since Mr. Biden took office.
 The national mood has since shifted.

 Polls show Mr. Biden’s approval rating is underwater, including in Virginia.
-An NPR/PBS/Marist survey released Monday found 44% of Democrats and Democrat-leaning voters want someone other than Mr. Biden atop the party’s ticket in 2024, compared to 36% who wanted him to seek re-election.
+An NPR/PBS/Marist survey released Monday found 44% of Democrats and Democratic-leaning voters want someone other than Mr. Biden atop the party’s ticket in 2024, compared with 36% who want him to seek reelection.

-Mr. McAuliffe has been navigating the political headwinds coming out of Washington and has complained about the struggles Mr. Biden and Democrats have had in passing legislation.
+Mr. McAuliffe has been navigating the political headwinds from Washington and has complained about Mr. Biden and congressional Democrats’ struggles to enact legislation.

-But he still recently campaigned with Mr. Biden as well as Vice President Kamala Harris, and he hoped to get a bounce out of appearances with former President Obama, and former Georgia gubernatorial candidates Stacey Abrams.
+He recently campaigned with Mr. Biden and Vice President Kamala Harris, and he hoped to get a bounce from appearances with former President Barack Obama and former Georgia gubernatorial candidate Stacey Abrams.

-Mr. McAuliffe has been trying to regain his footing in the race since the second debate when he said: “I don’t think parents should be telling schools what they should teach.”
+Mr. McAuliffe has been trying to regain his footing in the race since the second debate, when he said, “I don’t think parents should be telling schools what they should teach.”

 The statement has been a political gift for Mr. Youngkin.
-He has focused his closing message on the issue of education as a way to fire up the Republican base as well as independent voters frustrated with coronavirus school closures and concerned over what is being taught in schools.
+He has focused his closing message on the issue of education as a way to fire up the Republican base and independent voters frustrated with coronavirus school closures and concerned about what schools are teaching.

 “The momentum certainly seems to be behind the Youngkin campaign, but Democrats have historically had a very good voter turnout machine in Virginia,” former Lt.
 Gov. Bill Bolling, a Republican, said Monday on NewsNation’s “Morning in America.”
-“So it is a cliche, but it is true — it really does come down to … who has cast early votes, who has cast no-excuse absentee voters and of course who shows up at the polls tomorrow.”
+“So it is a cliche, but it is true — it really does come down to … who has cast early votes, who has cast no-excuse absentee voters and, of course, who shows up at the polls tomorrow.

-He said, “This race could go either way depending on voter turnout.”
+“This race could go either way depending on voter turnout.”

-Mr. Youngkin on Monday vowed if elected to cut taxes, slice regulations, and defend the state’s right to work laws.
-He said he would raise teacher salaries, expand charter schools, and ban the teaching of critical race theory in public schools.
-He also said he would bolster law enforcement salaries, protect religious freedom and gun rights.
+Mr. Youngkin promised Monday to cut taxes, slice regulations and defend the state’s right-to-work laws if he is elected.
+He said he would raise teachers’ salaries, expand charter schools and ban critical race theory in public schools.
+He also pledged to bolster law enforcement salaries and protect religious freedom and gun rights.

-“It is all eyes on Virginia because so goes Virginia so goes the nation,” he said.
+“It is all eyes on Virginia because so goes Virginia, so goes the nation,” he said.

-Mr. McAullife said he would also boost teacher pay, ensure all Virginians have access to broadband and expand access to quality health care.
-He said he would expand pre-K and said he would stick with mask mandates in schools.
+Mr. McAullife said he would boost teachers’ pay, ensure that all Virginians have broadband access and expand access to quality health care.
+He said he would expand pre-kindergarten education and stick with mask mandates in schools.

 “We don’t want to go back,” Mr. McAuliffe said during an appearance on ABC’s “Good Morning America.”
-“As you know I’m running against someone who doesn’t believe in a woman’s right to choose, doesn’t believe in gay marriage, doesn’t believe humans contribute to climate change, and you know we are done with all that.”
+“As you know, I’m running against someone who doesn’t believe in a woman’s right to choose, doesn’t believe in gay marriage, doesn’t believe humans contribute to climate change, and you know we are done with all that.

 “We need to move forward,” he said.